 Comic City Festival is a festival that celebrates comics, illustration and creative arts.
 It took place in the iconic Guildhall featuring some of the world’s greatest talents, top writers and artists.

 Every year the street Carnival Parade takes place on Halloween night, where an illuminated performance drawing on the myths and legends of Halloween moves around the city with costumed performers, illuminated sculpture, large scale lanterns, music, movement, dance, circus and street performers.

 Haunted Halloween Markets

 In a world of magic, taste the terrifyingly tantalizing treats and drink bewitching brews.
 Enjoy your drinks in the seated areas, but beware of who is watching you at the Haunted Harvest Market.

 Spark!
-Street Theatre show is a magical live music, movement and light spectacular that captivates the audience combining high impact drumming, dynamic choreography, playful characters and colorful lighting design.
+Street Theatre show is magical live music, movement and light spectacular that captivates the audience combining high impact drumming, dynamic choreography, playful characters and colourful lighting design.